intjelic/python-sfml/doc/sphinx/source/documentation/audio.rst

    .. method:: SoundBuffer([buffer])

-      If you try to instantiate a :class:`sfml.audio.SoundBuffer` directly, it will raise an error saying that you have to use its specific
+      If you try to instantiate an :class:`sfml.audio.SoundBuffer` directly, it will raise an error saying that you have to use its specific
       constructors: `load_from_file`, `load_from_memory` or
       `load_from_samples`